stephenhu3/codepal-api/README.md

 1. Run `npm install` to get all required node packages for testing.
 2. Get the karma cli package: `npm install -g karma-cli`

-To run tests, go to root and run `karma start karma.conf.js` To view coverage, after running tests, navigate to codepal/coverage and open up index.html
+To run tests, go to root and run `karma start karma.conf.js` or `karma start youtubeKarma.conf.js` (for Youtube Component testing only)
+To view coverage, after running tests, navigate to codepal/coverage and open up index.html

 ISSUES